 Do you feel like you’re stuck in a job you can never escape?
 The work follows you home.
 The stress invades your personal life.
 And yet, despite hating this situation, you continue to work hard because you feel you owe your company something?

-You might be selling your soul to work for your company.
-You wouldn’t be the first person to do it; you can end up in an unhealthy place without even realizing it.
+You wouldn’t be the first person to do it, and it’s nothing to feel shameful about.
+Plenty of people work in jobs they don’t love—or even jobs they hate—and often, you can end up in an unhealthy place without even realizing it.

-A study done by Gallup in 2019 found that only 15% of employees worldwide are actively engaged in their work.
-That means that 85% of people feel no emotional commitment to their job.
-It’s an obligation—something that they have to do, but don’t necessarily enjoy.
+A study done by Gallup in 2021 found that only 36% of U.S. employees said they were engaged in their workplace.
+That means that well over half the American working population feels no emotional commitment to their job.
+It’s an obligation—something that they have to do, but don’t necessarily enjoy or find fulfilling.

 And they, like you, might feel as if they’ve sold out by choosing to work in a job where they aren’t motivated by or dedicated to the work they’re doing.

-Read the following description and ask yourself, “Does this sound like me?”
+As you read the sections below, ask yourself, “Does this sound like me?”

 If that sounds familiar, then you may be selling your soul to your company.